-This review received input from 2 clinician groups: The Ontario Health (Cancer Care Ontario; OH-CCO) Lung Cancer Drug Advisory Committee, and Lung Cancer Canada - Clinician Group (LCC).
-Six clinicians from OH-CCO and thirty-five clinicians from LCC provided input for this review.
-The clinician groups had input aligning with input from clinical experts consulted for this review for the unmet needs, patient population, key outcomes, discontinuing treatment and prescribing considerations.
-The LCC group also highlighted that in patients with early stage resected IB-IIIA NSCLC, current therapies do not adequately achieve high cure rates or prevent recurrences.
+This review received input from 2 clinician groups: the OH-CCO Lung Cancer Drug Advisory Committee and the LCC - Clinician Group.
+Six clinicians from OH-CCO and 35 clinicians from LCC provided input for this review.
+The input from the clinician groups aligned with the input from the clinical experts consulted for this review for unmet needs, patient population, key outcomes, discontinuing treatment, and prescribing considerations.
+The LCC group also highlighted that in patients with early-stage resected IB to IIIA NSCLC, current therapies do not adequately achieve high cure rates or prevent recurrences.
 The LCC group noted this as particularly important for patients with NSCLC, as the risk of relapse substantially increases with each subsequent disease stage.
-The LCC group also emphasized that patient relapse and metastatic disease also have substantial costs to patient health, quality of life, utilization of health care resources, economic loss of productivity, and overall costs to society.
-The LCC group expects that pembrolizumab will shift the current treatment paradigm, as it represents the first adjuvant immunotherapy option for this patient population.
-The LCC group also highlighted that treatment with pembrolizumab for eligible patients with a sensitizing EGFR mutation will require case-by-case consideration by treating clinicians, weighing the risks and benefits of adjuvant sequential chemotherapy and immunotherapy versus adjuvant osimertinib.
-The clinician groups agreed that treatment benefit in the adjuvant setting is primarily determined by disease recurrence, which the LCC group noted typically occurs within 2 to 3 years for patients with stage IB-IIIA NSCLC.
-The LCC group indicated that cure rates, as measured by 5-year overall survival, can also determine response, but typically requires even more years of follow up.
-The LCC group suggested implementing clinical and laboratory follow up every 3 weeks to evaluate toxicity and disease recurrence, as well as imaging scans at 3-4-month intervals, given pembrolizumab is administered over 1 year.
+The LCC group also emphasized that patient relapse and metastatic disease have substantial costs to patient health, quality of life, use of health care resources, economic loss of productivity, and overall costs to society.
+The LCC group expects that pembrolizumab will shift the current treatment paradigm as it represents the first adjuvant immunotherapy option for this patient population.
+The LCC group also highlighted that treatment with pembrolizumab for eligible patients with a sensitizing EGFR mutation will require case-by-case consideration by treating clinicians, who will need to weigh the risks and benefits of adjuvant sequential chemotherapy and immunotherapy versus adjuvant osimertinib.
+The clinician groups agreed that treatment benefit in the adjuvant setting is primarily determined by disease recurrence, which the LCC group noted typically occurs within 2 to 3 years for patients with stage IB to IIIA NSCLC.
+The LCC group indicated that cure rates, as measured by 5-year OS, can also determine response, but typically require even more years of follow-up.
+The LCC group suggested implementing clinical and laboratory follow-up every 3 weeks to evaluate toxicity and disease recurrence, as well as imaging scans at 3- to 4-month intervals, given pembrolizumab is administered over 1 year.
 The LCC group noted that overall, immunotherapies are well tolerated by patients, and autoimmune side effects can often be readily managed by oncologists.